KatherineMichel/church-website-and-marketing-on-a-budget/church_re-imagined_app.md

 See [The Bible App Case Study](the_bible_app_case_study.md) and [Prototype](prototype.md) for the inspiration for this business plan.

+## Motivation
+* What do people need?
+* Why would a user want this product/service?
+* What user need will the product satisfy?

 ## Idea Maze
 Competitive analysis
-Who are competitors?
-How does their product compare?
+* Who are competitors?
+* How does their product compare?
-What behavior/expectations by uses might be transferable?
+* What behavior/expectations by uses might be transferable?

 ## High Level Value Proposition